Sam Johnson: Personal life

 Johnson was married to Shirley L. Melton of Dallas from 1950 until her death on December 3, 2015.
-They had three children together (Gini, Beverly, and Bob) and ten grandchildren.
-Bob predeceased both his parents in 2013.
+They had three children and ten grandchildren.
+Their son Bob predeceased both his parents in 2013.

 Johnson died on May 27, 2020, in Plano, Texas, the city where he lived the last years of his life.
 The cause of death was not disclosed but a former spokesperson had announced it was unrelated to COVID-19.
 He was 89.
 He was buried with full military honors at Restland Memorial Park Cemetery in Dallas on June 8.

+Johnson was a Methodist.
+He sat on the board of directors of the Institute in Basic Life Principles.

 Awards and decorations

 Johnson's decorations and awards included: